-Killing and removing roof moss isn't really all that difficult.
+Killing and removing roof moss isn’t really all that difficult.
 It is however time consuming.
-It will also require you to get up on your roof.
-What follows on this page are the steps you'll need to take in order to kill and remove the moss that's on your roof.
+It will also require you to get up on your roof with a good roof moss killer.
+What follows on this page are the steps you’ll need to take in order to kill and remove the moss that’s on your roof.

 I am fortunate enough to have a friend who owns a roofing business.
-Although his business doesn't deal with roof moss removal, he was able to tell me what had to be done to get rid of it.
-He explained that in order to completely eliminate the roof moss, it would first have to be killed and then it would have to be removed.
-Failure to remove the moss after killing it would mean that you'd just have a bunch of dead moss on your roof which, if you plan on preventing re-growth, will hinder the desired effect of the zinc strips you're going to install.
+Although his business doesn’t deal directly with roof moss removal, he told me what had to be done to get rid of it.
+He explained that in order to completely eliminate the roof moss, it would first have to be treated with a roof moss killer and then it would have to be removed.
+Failure to remove the moss after killing it would mean that you’d just have a bunch of dead moss on your roof which, if you plan on preventing re-growth, will hinder the desired effect of the zinc strips you’re going to install.

 OK Let’s Get Started